Caladium bicolor 'Pliage' – Everything You Need to Know

 Why Choose Caladium bicolor 'Pliage'?

-- Unrivaled foliage: Bright white leaves with prominent green veins and borders.
+Unrivaled Foliage: Bright white leaves with prominent green veins and borders.

-- Compact and manageable: Grows in a bushy, upright form, reaching about 75 cm tall.
+Compact and Manageable: Grows in a bushy, upright form, reaching about 75 cm tall.

-- Ideal for indoor cultivation: Thrives in bright, indirect light and humid conditions.
+Ideal for Indoor Cultivation: Thrives in bright, indirect light and humid conditions.

 Caladium bicolor originates from South America's humid rainforests, where it thrives in warm, shady conditions with high moisture levels.
-These tropical plants flourish in environments where temperatures stay between 20–30°C, with high humidity mimicking their natural habitat.
-Indoors, they grow steadily in warm conditions but require a dormant period in winter when temperatures drop below 15°C.

-- Growth habit: Compact, clump-forming, with lush, spreading leaves.
+Growth Habit: Compact, clump-forming, with lush, spreading leaves.

-- Growth rate: Moderate, with steady leaf production in ideal conditions.
+Growth Rate: Moderate, with steady leaf production in ideal conditions.

 How to Care for Caladium bicolor 'Pliage'